Sanix-Darker/OpenCvCpp-with-Conan/README.md

 # OpenCv sample cpp with Conan

-This is a sample project explaining how to use conan in a cpp with an external library such as openCv
+This is a sample project explaining how to use conan in a cpp with an external library such as openCv.

 ## Requirements